Budotron/RepData_PeerAssessment1/PA1_template.md

 #for each day, calculate the mean of the steps taken
 stepMeans<-lapply(X = allStepsByDay, function(x) mean(x, na.rm = T))
 ```
 On any day, there are many five-minute intervals for which the number of steps recorded is 0.
-To accurately find the median number of *steps taken*, these 0s must first be discarded.
+To accurately find the median number of steps taken, these 0s must first be discarded.

 ```r
 # copy activitydata to nonZeroData and change all 0 values in nonZeroData$steps to NAs